dotnet/runtimelab/designs/SpanMarshallers.md

 #### Generic collection marshaller shape

-A generic collection marshaller would be required to have the following shape, in addition to the requirements for marshaler types used with the `NativeTypeMarshalllingAttribute`, excluding the constructors.
+A generic collection marshaller would be required to have the following shape, in addition to the requirements for marshaler types used with the `NativeTypeMarshallingAttribute`, excluding the constructors.

 ```csharp
 [GenericCollectionMarshaller]